martinring/thesis/src/5-Partitioning.md

 configuration parameters which rarely change.
 Obviously, such considerations can easily be integrated into the proposed analysis e.g. by adding a *weight* to the variables such that instantiating some variables (which do not change often) is favourable to instantiating others (which do change often).

-Bla bla blub
-{.added}
+In addition to further increase the usefulness of the results, the induced state-space of variables should be taken into account, not only considering it's possible values but also the variables that it directly affects.
+This again, can be easily integrated with weights.

+With regard to related work, we need to take a look at the decision heuristics of SAT- or SMT-solvers, since a lot of effort and research has been invested in their optimisation.
+However, in a first approach utilising the decision heuristics, our experments have shown, that while they are very well suited to identify single variables that have a large impact on the verification time, they fail to provide sets of variables: The identified optimal subset $X$ as identified by our approach doesn't necessarily contain the single most impactful variable since (See also [#eq:avgt-not-monotone]).

-With regard to related work, the term "partial verification" is also used with model checking, in particular software model checking (see e.g. [@Parizek2007,@Groce2004]), referring to techniques to reduce the search space in order to find counterexamples (and, hence, bugs), or referring to the
+The term "partial verification" is also used with model checking, in particular software model checking (see e.g. [@Parizek2007,@Groce2004]), referring to techniques to reduce the search space in order to find counterexamples (and, hence, bugs), or referring to the